 Directed by Michael Anderson, the film is based on the novel by George Orwell that tells of a totalitarian future society in which a man whose daily work is rewriting history, rebels by doing the unthinkable– he falls in love.
 1984 stars Edmund O’Brien as clerk Winston Smith of The Ministry of Truth for the Outer Party who refuses to accept the totalitarian state of 1984, where all the citizens are under surveillance at all times.
 When Winston meets Julia they bask in their physical pleasures outside of the watchful eyes of Big Brother but are betrayed by a member of the Inner Party, O’Connor (Redgrave).
 Each state functionary must adhere to their designated positions and Redgrave gives a superb performance as a proud drone who possesses a drive as he demonstrates his responsibilities to the state.

-Director Michael Anderson (who would later take on another futuristic cautionary tale, Logan’s Run 1976) unveils Orwell’s bleak vision, it’s passage of vigilance, yet it has been criticized for lacking the deeper essence of his novel and the gravity of its contributions – a premonition of things to come.
-The ferocious inclinations of man that creates- Big Brother.
-A destiny intent on tyranny, depersonalization, the all watchful eye of the totalitarian stateand the loss of free will.
+Director Michael Anderson (who would later take on another futuristic cautionary tale, Logan’s Run 1976) unveils Orwell’s bleak vision and its passage of vigilance, yet it has been criticized for lacking the deeper essence of his novel and the gravity of its contributions – a premonition of things to come.
+The ferocious inclinations of man create- Big Brother.
+A destiny intent on tyranny, depersonalization, the all-watchful eye of the totalitarian state, and the loss of free will.

 There were two endings made.
-The British release that presents Winston Smith (O’Brien) defying Big Brother and dying for his principals.
+The British release presents Winston Smith (O’Brien) defying Big Brother and dying for his principles.
 The American version has lovers O’Brien and Sterling brainwashed, reconditioned and ultimately abandoning their relationship.